Biking the Balkans: Is it cool to go cycling in Croatia?

 In the morning, we escape our thoughts and head into the city to look around.
 We have heard of the beauty of Split’s Diocletian’s Palace; a walled city built in AD 305 for Emperor Diocletian; a Roman Empire reformer.
 The Palace-that’s-not-a-palace is a fortress-like structure of almost ten acres.
 Facing the Adriatic sea on one side, this UNESCO World Heritage site has survived two world wars and the death of Yugoslavia.
 It is one of the highlights of any trip to Split and we are keen to see it.

 We are keen.
 The kids are not.
 They don’t want to leave the air conditioning.
 Their feet lag as we walk the short distance in the strong sun.
 I promise them the world wrapped in a city wall.
-But I can’t deliver on that.
+But I don’t seem to be able to deliver on that for them.

 Split reminds me of Morecambe Market

-Split stinks.
+Split is showing its age, at least when it comes to the palace drains.
 The historic palace smells like someone just peed on it.
 It is full of market stalls, and in sun drenched corners the detritus of yesterday’s trading rots away.
 Berry stained cardboard boxes are heaped on top of fly ridden fruit skins.
 Packed bars selling overpriced drinks spray water from lamp stands; enticing enough to draw you in.
 But in reality just smoke and mirrors; in the heat the water evaporates before it reaches you and your espresso.
 Stallholders welcome you, until they realise you are browsing.
 There is a high price for the toilet, which also smells like a toilet.
 It all reminds me of Morecambe Market on a Saturday.
 Apart from the two Roman Soldiers, posing for photographs.
 Morecambe Market has no Roman Soldiers.
 Not on a Saturday.
 Meanwhile the human statues are not human.
 Someone has dumped a silver scarecrow on a chair and gone home.
 Children pop in a coin and then wait for it to do something.
 And wait.
 And wait.

 Nerves set in